⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Author · Nutrition & Herbal Specialist

-Emily Rhodes is a nutrition writer and herbal beverage specialist with a focus on evidence-based dietary guidance.
-She researched this article using peer-reviewed studies on cardamom’s effects during pregnancy, traditional Ayurvedic guidance, and clinical research on nausea and vomiting in pregnancy.
+Emily Rhodes is a nutrition writer and herbal beverage specialist focused on evidence-based dietary guidance.
+She researched this article using peer-reviewed studies on cardamom’s effects during pregnancy, traditional Ayurvedic and South Asian dietary guidance, and clinical research on NVP.
 She writes for pregnant women seeking practical, trustworthy information about natural foods and spices.

 Dr. Michael Bennett is a plant scientist specialising in the Zingiberaceae family — the botanical group that includes cardamom, ginger, and turmeric.
-He reviewed this article for botanical accuracy, verified the chemical compound information, and assessed the research citations on cardamom’s perinatal effects.
-He ensured all safety guidance aligns with current scientific understanding of cardamom’s pharmacology.
+He reviewed this article for botanical accuracy, verified compound information (1,8-cineole, guaiacol), and assessed citations on cardamom’s perinatal effects.
+Note: this is a botanical review, not a clinical obstetric medical review.